-Your partner’s opinions are known because he or she makes them perfectly clear.
+Your partner’s opinions are crystal clear because he or she doesn’t hesitate to share them.

 3. They hide their insecurities and vulnerabilities.

-Maintaining this veneer of perfection and confidence keeps you at arms distance, as the self-absorbed partner has a difficult time with emotional intimacy.
+Maintaining this veneer of perfection and confidence keeps you at arms distance, as the self-centered person has a difficult time with emotional intimacy.

-But often they just want to benefit from the relationship in some way, mainly to have an audience to reinforce their relentless need for attention and approval.
+But often, they want to benefit from the relationship in some way, mainly to have an audience to reinforce their relentless need for attention and approval.

 You may notice your new lover has a crowd of adoring sycophants who buzz around him or her, trying to capture some of the magnetism and success.

-Over time, however, you see how friends are carelessly discarded by your partner, or how they drop away as they realize they are being used.
+Over time, however, you see how friends are carelessly discarded by a self-centered person, or how they drop away as they realize they are being used.

-A self-absorbed person doesn't have deep and lasting friendships based on mutual respect and trust.
+One characteristic of a self-focused person is they don’t have deep and lasting friendships based on mutual respect and trust.